 Citi will then conduct an inquiry to check your creditworthiness, and you’ll most likely get an instant decision, though the issuer may follow up for more information.

 Take note that you’re not guaranteed to be approved with these scores, though.
 Other factors, including your income and monthly housing payments, may also influence Citi’s decision.
-So you could be approved with scores below the “excellent” threshold, or denied even with excellent scores.
+So you could be approved with scores below the “good” threshold, or denied even with good scores.

 The benefits attached to the card are relatively thin.
 You’ll be able to check one of your credit scores, utilize Citi Concierge, and receive aid from Citi’s Identity Theft Solutions, should you need it.
 However there are no shopping or travel protections.